evilsocket/www.pwnagotchi.ai/content/usage/_index.md

 usage: ./scripts/backup.sh HOSTNAME backup.zip
 ```

+## Update your Pwnagotchi

+The recommended update procedure is to backup your Pwnagotchi as explained in the previous section, flash the SD card with
+the new image and restore the backup by extracting the files back in the root filesystem.

 ## Known Issues

 #### Pwnagotchi goes blind and detects no APs on any channel

 Every once in a while, nexmon dies with:

 ```shell